 Westward ho!
 Adding Context to Travel

-We are preparing for the WHO conference in Washington state and GHC in Ontario, California and as I always do when going westward, I start thinking of classic poetry, western songs, and big beautiful sky.
-For me, it is a way of adding context to a place.
+We are preparing for the WHO conference in Washington state and GHC in Ontario, California and as I always do when going westward, I start thinking of classic poetry, western songs, and big beautiful western sky.
+For me, it is a way of making a simple trip an adventure in literary travel.

-I add history, art, and music to literature to illuminate it, and in the same way, I add literature, art, and music to life to enrich it.
+Just as I added history, art, and music to my Excellence in Literature curriculum to illuminate each of the great books studied, I add literature, art, and music to travel in order to enrich it.
 Everything that is beautiful and good becomes more so when placed in appropriate context.
-So—next time you’re planning a trip, remember to add the context!
+So — next time you’re planning a trip, remember to add a bit of history, art, and literary context to make the journey even more interesting than it might have been!
+Here are some examples of things I’ve gathered to contemplate in preparation for this Western journey.

 Art: Lander’s Peak 1863 by Albert Bierstadt